tryadityagupta/portfolio-ai/README.md

 ---

-## Deployment (Render)
+## Deployment

+### Backend (Render)

 - **Service type**: Web Service (Python)
 - **Build command**: `pip install -r requirements.txt`
 - **Start command**: `uvicorn main:app --host 0.0.0.0 --port $PORT`
 - **Environment variable**: `OPENAI_API_KEY` set in Render dashboard → Environment tab

-> **Note**: The free tier spins down after inactivity, which can delay the first request by ~50 seconds.
-The `/health` endpoint helps Render detect when the service is ready.
+### Keeping the service warm (cold-start fix)

+Render's free tier spins the service **down** after ~15 minutes of no traffic.
+The next request then pays a **cold start** (~15–20s) while the container boots and the FAISS index reloads into memory.
+This delay is from Render, not the model — the LLM choice does not affect it.

+Fix: point a free uptime monitor (e.g. UptimeRobot or cron-job.org) at `/health` every ~10 minutes so the service never goes idle. `/health` makes **no OpenAI call**, so this costs **zero tokens** — it only uses Render compute hours.
+(The free tier's ~750 instance-hours/month is roughly one always-on service, so there's little headroom left for other free services.)
+The paid Starter tier never spins down if the keep-warm approach isn't enough.

+### Frontend (Vercel + custom domain)

+- **Framework Preset**: Other (static — no build step)
+- **Root Directory**: `frontend`
+- Pushing to the connected Git repo triggers an automatic deploy.
+- **Custom domain** (`ysadityagupta.co.in`) registered at GoDaddy, DNS pointing at Vercel:
+  - `A` record on `@` → `76.76.21.21`
+  - `CNAME` on `www` → `cname.vercel-dns.com`

 ---

 ## Key Engineering Decisions

+### Why stream the response?

+Previously the endpoint waited for the *entire* completion and returned one JSON blob, so the user stared at a "Thinking…" placeholder for the full generation.
+Streaming sends tokens as they're produced, so the first words appear in well under a second.
+This cuts **perceived latency** dramatically even when total generation time is unchanged — the metric that improves is **time-to-first-token (TTFT)**.

+### Why `gpt-4o-mini` instead of a larger / reasoning model?

+The task is grounded, single-pass Q&A over a small retrieved context — not open-ended reasoning.
+A small fast model answers this just as well, far cheaper, and with lower latency.
+A larger reasoning model would *add* latency (it thinks before answering) for no quality gain here.

+### Why `AsyncOpenAI` and `asimilarity_search`?

+The endpoint is `async`, but the old code called the **synchronous** OpenAI client, which blocked the event loop and forced requests to queue one behind another.
+The async client and async similarity search let the server handle concurrent visitors without serializing them.
+(This improves **concurrency**, not the latency of a single request.)

-### Why OpenAI Embeddings instead of HuggingFace?
+### Why OpenAI embeddings instead of HuggingFace?

-The original implementation used `sentence-transformers/all-MiniLM-L6-v2` (HuggingFace).
-This caused Render deployments to time out because the model download (~400 MB) plus `transformers`, `accelerate`, and `torch` pushed the total install size over 1 GB — well beyond Render's free tier memory and build time limits.
-Switching to `OpenAIEmbeddings(model="text-embedding-3-small")` eliminated all heavyweight dependencies and replaced the local model download with a lightweight API call.
+The original used `sentence-transformers/all-MiniLM-L6-v2`, whose model download (~400 MB) plus `torch`/ `transformers`/`accelerate` pushed the install over Render's free-tier limits and timed out deploys.
+Switching to `text-embedding-3-small` removed all heavyweight dependencies in favor of a light API call.

 ### Why lifespan-based vector store loading?

-The original code ran `vector_db = load_vector_store()` at module import time, before the app bound to its port.
-On Render, this meant the health check failed during startup because the app wasn't listening yet.
-Moving it into a FastAPI `@asynccontextmanager lifespan` event ensures the app starts accepting requests first, then loads the vector store.
+Loading the index at module import (before the app bound to its port) made Render's health check fail during startup.
+Moving it into a FastAPI `lifespan` event lets the app accept requests first, then load.

 ### Why commit the vector store to git?

-The FAISS index is pre-built locally and committed alongside the code.
-This means Render never needs to run embeddings at deploy time — it just loads the existing index from disk.
-Avoids unnecessary OpenAI API calls on every deploy and keeps startup fast.
+The FAISS index is pre-built locally and committed with the code, so Render just loads it from disk — no embeddings at deploy time, no extra API calls, faster startup.

+### Why a static frontend?

+A single hand-written `index.html` (inline CSS/JS) has no framework runtime to bundle, so it serves statically with no build step and deploys instantly.

 ---